-Conditions of EEA Family Permit And EEA Residence Permit (For non-EU citizen in the UK)
+Conditions of the EEA Family Permit and EEA Residence Permit

 The EEA Family Residence Permit is granted for a period of 5 years and the permit holder is entitled to the aforementioned employment opportunities without any restriction.
 An EEA national has to spend 4 years and 11 months in the UK on the permit provided to him/her.
 After expiry of 5 years stay in the UK, permit holders are eligible to apply for Indefinite Leave to Remain in the UK.